btror/Tic-Tac-Toe/README.md

 <p align="center"><img src="tictactoepython.gif" width="900" height="500"></p>

 # About This Project
-I'm taking 2 computer science courses that require me to use Python, and this project is just extra practice.
+I'm taking 2 computer science courses that require me to use Python, and this project is just extra Python practice.
 This project is not related to any of my course-work, other than the fact that it utilizes Python.